ldkong1205/PointCloud-C/README.md

 ## Updates

-- \[2022.07\] - Try a [Gradio demo](https://huggingface.co/spaces/ICML2022/PointCloudC) for PointCloud-C corruptions at Hugging Face Space! :hugs:
+- \[2022.07\] - Try a [Gradio demo](https://huggingface.co/spaces/ICML2022/PointCloudC) for PointCloud-C corruptions at Hugging Face Spaces! :hugs:
 - \[2022.07\] - Competition starts!
 Join now at our [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/6437) page.
 - \[2022.06\] - PointCloud-C is now live on [Paper-with-Code](https://paperswithcode.com/dataset/pointcloud-c).
 Join the benchmark today!
 - \[2022.06\] - The 1st PointCloud-C challenge will be hosted in conjecture with the ECCV'22 [SenseHuman](https://sense-human.github.io/) workshop. 🚀